Waste Disposal & Recycling

 Fall Leaf Pick-up

-- Fall leaf pick up services begins October 22 through December 1.
+- Fall leaf pick up services will begin October 17 through November 30, 2022

 - Bags must weigh no more than 50 pounds each and will be picked up your regular service day.